jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D62R1-D63R1
 Read about genetic algorithms some more.
 Meanwhile, started programming a simple game of life generator based on Conway's seminal work.

+###D64R1
+Continued programming the simple game of life generator.
+Almost finished - just need to output the animation.